jtrolle/react-fullstack/README.md

-# React redux demo
+# React Fullstack
-Simple demo of using React, Redux and Webpack Middleware (NodeJS)
+A complete demo of using React Redux Webpack and Node.js